 • Puzzle toys with treats.

-Is catnip OK for older cats?
+Is catnip OK for adult cats?

 How can I get my senior cat to exercise?

 When an older cat's activity decreases, they begin to walk more slowly, jump with caution, and play a little less.
-Although this behavior is the norm for mature cats, these changes can worry their owners.
+Although this behavior is normal for mature cats, these changes can worry their owners.
 One way to keep your cat awake is to stimulate her physical activity so that her brain and body remain mobile and flexible.

-Cats love to climb, but older animals suffering from arthritis may have movement problems if they don't practice regularly.
+Cats love to climb, but older pets suffering from arthritis may have movement problems if they don't practice regularly.
 Ensure that your cat can easily jump on the furniture before lying down on the sofa and taking a nap.
 If you already have a cat house, motivate the cat to use it by hiding treats at different levels so that it has to jump to get to the snack.

-The more care, affection, and attention an elderly pet is surrounded by and the more responsibly the owner approaches its nutrition and conditions of maintenance, the fewer problems arise with managing the cat's behavior and health.
+The more care, affection, and attention an elderly pet is surrounded by, and the more responsibly the owner approaches its nutrition and conditions of maintenance, the fewer problems arise with managing the cat's behavior and health.